crd230/crd230.github.io/lab0.md

 There are practice questions located at the end of each chapter in RDS.
 Once again, the chapters I would recommend looking through are 2, 4, 6,  and 7.
 Below are some additional questions I gave to my undergraduate course on quantitative methods.

 1. Look up the help documentation for the function `rep()`.
 Use this function to create the following 3 vectors.
-(Each question is worth 1 point).
 a.
 [1] 0 0 0 0 0
 b.
 [1] 1 2 3 1 2 3 1 2 3 1 2 3
 c.
 [1] 4 5 5 6 6 6
 2. What are the differences and similarities between the output produced by a data frame and the equivalent tibble for the following operations.
-(Each question is worth 1 point).
 a. nyctib\$year, nycdf\$year
 b. nyctib[,1], nycdf[,1]
 3. What is the mean of c(3,6,12,89)?
 Standard deviation?
 Lowest value?
 Highest value?

+4. Look up the help documentation for the function `cut()`.
+a.
+Describe the purpose of this function.
+What kind of data type(s) does this function accept?
+Which arguments/options are required?
+Which arguments are not required and what are their default value(s)?
+b.
+Create an example vector and use the `cut()` function on it.
+Explain your results.

 ***